CiscoDevNet/botkit-webex-samples/template/README.md

 Assuming you plan to expose your bot via [ngrok](https://ngrok.com), you can run this template in a snatch.

-1. Create a Bot Account from the ['Spark for developers' bot creation page](https://developer.ciscospark.com/add-bot.html), and copy your bot's access token.
+1. Create a Bot Account from ['Webex for developers'](https://developer.webex.com/add-bot.html), and copy your bot's access token.

 1. Launch ngrok to expose port 3000 of your local machine to the internet: